mem-dev/vim/README.md

 ### Commands

-`<leader>mdv` - only in visual mode.
-Make sure to select the text first before running this command.
+`<Leader>mdv` - only works in visual mode.
+Make sure to select the text first before using this command.

-`:Mdv` - only in normal mode, it will save the last used command.
+`:Mdv` - used in normal mode, it will get and store the last used command.